-The Scottish Government has confirmed that for EU domiciled students who will commence their studies in Scotland in Academic Year 2020/21, existing funding arrangements will apply during the intended length of the students' studies.
-This is regardless of whether the UK Government secures a deal to leave the EU or not, and still applies even were the UK to exit the EU without a deal.
+Despite the UK leaving the European Union, the Scottish Government has confirmed that for EU domiciled students who commence their studies in Scotland in Academic Year 2020/21 (e.g. September 2020), existing funding arrangements will apply during the intended length of the students' studies.

 For undergraduate applicants this means:

-- Nationals from the EU27 member states starting in September 2019 or September 2020 can still (subject to eligibility criteria) apply to the Student Awards Agency for Scotland to have the cost of their tuition fees paid on their behalf for each year of their studies.
+- Nationals from the EU27 member states starting in September 2020 or January 2021 may still (subject to eligibility criteria) apply to the Student Awards Agency for Scotland to have the cost of their tuition fees paid on their behalf for each year of their studies.

 For postgraduate applicants this means: